San Dieguito Groundwater Study

 About the Study

-OMWD is studying the possibility of developing a local water supply through a groundwater desalination project in the San Dieguito Valley utilizing grant funding from California’s Department of Water Resources.
+OMWD is studying the possibility of developing a local water supply by desalinating groundwater in the San Dieguito Valley.
+This exploration has been funded by grants from the US Bureau of Reclamation, California Department of Water Resources, and Metropolitan Water District of Southern California.
 View our initial Feasibility Study (28 MB) and Appendices (75 MB) completed in 2017.

 1. The amount of groundwater that could be extracted from the basin on a sustainable basis without impacting the environment or current water users